- Undergraduate Admission

 For Careers in Dynamic Fields

-Our programs in business management; communication; law and government, international relations and political science; and sociology give you a foundation for many professional options.
+Our programs in business management; communication; law and government, international relations and political science; and criminal justice studies give you a foundation for many professional options.

-Regis’ business management major prepares students for careers in private firms and public agencies or nonprofit organizations.
+Regis's global business management major prepares students for careers in private firms and public agencies or nonprofit organizations.
 You’ll also be primed to enter programs in business or public administration.
 The Regis graduate certificate in nonprofit administration can help you on our way, and you can accelerate your progress through our master’s programs in communication or health administration.
-Given the complexities of today’s business world, Regis also offers a minor in economics, which includes courses in the global economy, managerial economics, and environmental economics.
+Given the complexities and challenges of today’s global business world, Regis also offers and requires one minor for the global business management major to reinforce the educational program and provide additional skills to meet these complexities and challenges.
+Minors include: accounting, economics and management information systems.

-The communication major at Regis offers five dynamic concentrations: public relations, journalism and media, cinema studies, organizational and interpersonal communication, and graphic design.
-Our students go on to work in public relations, advertising, marketing, corporate communications, journalism, radio and TV, sports information, and many other fields.
+The communication major at Regis prepares students to work in public relations, advertising, marketing, corporate communications, journalism, radio and TV, sports information, and many other fields.
 Often they pursue graduate study in communication to advance their careers.
-Regis’ own master’s program in organizational and professional communication enables our communication majors to earn accelerated graduate degrees.
+Regis’s own master’s program in organizational and professional communication enables our communication majors to earn accelerated graduate degrees.

-Law and Government, International Relations, and Political Science
+Political Science, Law and Government, International Relations, and Criminal Justice Studies